+IMPORTANT!
+Some early model sawmills were equipped with a loopstyle feed chain and a high-speed return handle on the feed system.
+All power feed systems should be upgraded to a single-span feed chain and the high speed return handle removed.
+See the Parts Manual or call Cus-tomer Service for more information.
 1. Adjust the power feed belt as needed.
 When the power feed belt gets loose, it will begin slipping.
 This causes the carriage to not move forward when cutting.
 To retighten the belt, remove the feed motor cover.
 Loosen the three motor mounting bolts.

-See Figure 3-12.
-Pivot the motor so that the motor pulley moves away from the large feed pulley.
+See Figure 3-11.
+Loosen the locking nut on the belt adjustment bolt.
+Turn the bolt counterclockwise to tighten the feed belt.
 Tighten the belt so there is 1/8" (3 mm) deflection with a 7 lb.
 (3.2 Kg) deflection force.
-Retighten the motor bolts and replace the feed motor cover.
+Retighten the locking nut.

 2. Adjust the power feed chain as needed.
 Measure the power feed chain tension with the saw head all the way toward the front of the mill.
 Use the two lock nuts at the rear of the mill to tighten or loosen the power feed chain.
 Adjust the chain until it measures 7 to 8 inches (17.8 to 20.3 cm) from the top of the top rail at its lowest point.
+See Figure 3-12.